Dichochi/EE4114F-Machine-Learning-RMTDIC001-NGMPHI006/README.md

-# EEE3096S-Project Files  NGMPHI006 & RMTDIC001
+# EEE4114F Machine Learning Human Activity Recognition RMTDIC001 & NGMPHI006

 ## Description
-This project is for the development of all embedded systems projects for 2024.
-All the project files for each practiacal will have their designated folders.
+This project is centred around the development and design of a human recognition machine learning model.
+Penguin Monitoring system for EEE4113FF 2025.

 ## Structure
-* Prac1: Practiacl 1 project Files
-* Prac2: Practical 2 Project Files
-* Documents: Projects documentation
+* Mechanical Subsystem: The housing and placement of the hardware components
+* Electrical Subsystem: This is focused on integrating all the hardware components in the system an d communicating with the server.
+* User interface

 ## Installation
 --To be updated--

-## Usage
-The project documentation can be found in the Documents directory.

 ## Contact
 * Dichochi Ramotlou- RMTDIC001@myuct.ac.za
 * Philasande Ngema - NGMPHI006@myuct.ac.za
+* Tohlang Rakhapu- RKHTOH001@myuct.ac.za

 ## Project Status and Roadmap